 - Quitting without notice- An employee decides that this current position or organization is not the right fit and takes a new job elsewhere.
 Instead of giving two weeks’ notice, the employee decides to stop showing up for work and avoids all calls and emails.

-This whole concept may seem pretty unprofessional and well, witchy, but with unemployment at an all-time low of 3.7%, a candidate-driven job market has become the scary reality.
+This whole concept may seem pretty unprofessional and well, witchy.
+But in a candidate-driven job market, this has become the scary reality.

 What to do about ghosting